Expert Infantryman Badge Training Day 6

 |High-Res.
 Downloads:

-This work, Expert Infantryman Badge Training Day 6, by SGT Jonathon Downs, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Expert Infantryman Badge Training Day 6, by SPC Rebeca Soria, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 No keywords found.